mattermost/docs/source/integrations/net-promoter-score.rst

 Net Promoter Score Plugin
 =========================

 Mattermost is introducing in-product feedback surveys beginning in v5.12.
-Feedback is collected in the form of a Net Promoter Score survey, and is used to measure user satisfaction and improve product quality by hearing directly from users.
+Feedback is collected in the form of a Net Promoter Score survey and is used to measure user satisfaction and improve product quality by hearing directly from users.

 .. contents::
   :depth: 2